ryandeussing/jimhopper/_the-brain/cycles.md

 I introduce and explain this framework in three steps.
 First, what I call fundamental 'cycles of suffering,' which involve relationships among key brain circuitries, are explained and briefly illustrated with examples.
 Second, I explain and illustrate what I call fundamental 'cycles of healing and happiness,' and roles of the [key brain circuitries](/the-brain/key-brain-circuitries/) in those cycles.

-Third, I explain how the seeking, satisfaction and embodiment circuitries can be harnessed by contemplative practices – especially those that cultivate mindfulness, love, kindness and compassion – to transform suffering and bring genuine happiness.
+Third, I explain how the seeking, satisfaction and embodiment circuitries can be harnessed by contemplative practices – especially those that cultivate mindfulness, kindness, compassion and love – to transform suffering and bring genuine happiness.

 This 'circuitries and cycles' framework can be used to increase our understanding of all kinds of human suffering, including depression, anxiety, post-traumatic stress, addictions and various problems with regulating emotions and impulses.